 Evidence-Based Acquisition of Books on Project MUSE provides libraries with an option to open up discovery and access for significant numbers of high quality scholarly books, allowing faculty and students to find and make use of the most relevant content for their research and teaching.
 The user experience is as if the institution already owns the book, with unlimited simultaneous usage, downloading and printing of DRM-free PDF chapters.
 The library can track which books are receiving the most use through standardized usage reports, and select for permanent acquisition those titles best suited for its collections.
 The access available via an EBA program also allows library subject selectors to more thoroughly review book selections recommended by faculty or approval profiles before making purchase decisions.

 EBA programs may be tailored to meet specific library monograph collection development needs and budgets, through limiting the access pool by subject, publication year, publisher, or price.
 Some libraries may wish to supplement their purchases of MUSE Book Collections in core subject areas with an EBA program to identify desirable books outside of the core collection scope.
 All books made available by the publisher for individual sale on the MUSE platform may also be included in an Evidence-Based Acquisition (EBA) program.
-Libraries interested in EBA for books on MUSE may download our Evidence-Based Acquisition brochure or contact MUSE customer support for more information.
+Libraries interested in EBA for books on MUSE may download our Evidence-Based Acquisition brochure or contact the MUSE sales team for more information.